PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Method

 \subsection{PTQ4ViT Framework}

-To achieve fast quantization and deployment, we develop an efficient post-training quantization framework for vision transformer, PTQ4ViT, which is \cref{ptq4vit}.
+To achieve fast quantization and deployment, we develop an efficient post-training quantization framework for vision transformers, PTQ4ViT.
+Its flow is described in \cref{ptq4vit}.
 It supports the twin uniform quantization and Hessian guided metric.
 There are two quantization phases.
 1) The first phase is to collect the output and the gradient of the output in each layer before quantization.
-The outputs of the $l$-th layer $O^l$ are calculated through forward-propagation on the calibration dataset.
-The gradients $\frac{\partial L}{\partial O^l_1} ,\dots, \frac{\partial L}{\partial O^l_a}$ are calculated through backward-propagation.
+The outputs of the $l$-th layer $O^l$ are calculated through forward propagation on the calibration dataset.
+The gradients $\frac{\partial L}{\partial O^l_1} ,\dots, \frac{\partial L}{\partial O^l_a}$ are calculated through backward propagation.
 2) The second phase is to search for the optimal scaling factors layer by layer.
 Different scaling factors in the search space are used to quantize the activation values and weight values in the $l$-th layer.
 Then the output of the layer $\hat{O^l}$ is calculated.
 We search for the optimal scaling factor $\Delta^*$ that minimizes \cref{hessian_optimization}.

 In the first phase, we need to store $O^l$ and $\frac{\partial L}{\partial O^l}$, which consumes a lot of GPU memory.
 Therefore, we transfer these data to the main memory when they are generated.
-In the second phase, we transfer $O^l$ and $\frac{\partial L}{\partial O^l}$ back to GPU memory and destroy them when quantization of $l$-th layer is finished.
+In the second phase, we transfer $O^l$ and $\frac{\partial L}{\partial O^l}$ back to GPU memory and destroy them when the quantization of $l$-th layer is finished.
 To make full use of the GPU parallelism, we calculate $\hat{O^l}$ and the influence on loss for different scaling factors in batches.